 Send consistent volumes

 High-scoring sender reputations are associated with IP addresses that send a consistent volume of email.
 A sudden spike will lower the score, as will intermittent send volumes.
-Microsoft maintains several IP addresses dedicated to sending messages from Dynamics 365 for Marketing in each region, and balances the sending load among them to keep sending volume consistent over time for each IP.
+Microsoft maintains several IP addresses dedicated to sending messages from Dynamics 365 Marketing in each region, and balances the sending load among them to keep sending volume consistent over time for each IP.
 Each time we add a new sending IP to a region, we "warm it up" by gradually increasing the volume it sends until it eventually reaches the same level as the other IPs in that region.
-For most Dynamics 365 for Marketing subscribers this is handled automatically and invisibly, but new subscribers who plan to send marketing messages to very large numbers of recipients (in the millions) might need to start small and ramp up over time before reaching full volume; in this case, Microsoft Support will notify you and help you during this process.
+For most Dynamics 365 Marketing subscribers this is handled automatically and invisibly, but new subscribers who plan to send marketing messages to very large numbers of recipients (in the millions) might need to start small and ramp up over time before reaching full volume; in this case, Microsoft Support will notify you and help you during this process.

 Set up DKIM for your sending domain